apache/incubator-heron/website/content/docs/developers/topologies.md

 A topology specifies components like spouts and bolts, as well as the relation between components and proper configurations.

+### Install Heron APIs for development

+Before getting started writing a topology, you need to install Heron API and import its library to your own topology project.

+* Go to the releases page for Heron and download the Heron API installation script for your platform.
+The name of the script for Mac OS X (`darwin`), for example, would be named `heron-api-install-{{% heronVersion %}}-darwin.sh`.

+* Once you've downloaded, run the installation script with the `--user` flag set.

+* After successful installation, import `~/.heronapi/heron-storm.jar` to your project as a dependency.
+This allows you to use Heron APIs that are necessary to develop your own topology.

+### Writing your own topology

 [Spouts](../java/spouts) and [Bolts](../java/bolts) discuss how to implement a spouts and bolts, respectively.